PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Custom directory layouts

-If you are using soupault as an HTML processor, or using it as a part of a CI pipeline, typical website generator approach with a single “project directory” may not be optimal.
+If you are using soupault as an HTML processor, or using it as a part of a CI pipeline, typical website generator approach with a single "project directory" may not be optimal.

 You can override the location of the config using an environment variable `SOUPAULT_CONFIG`.
 You can also override the locations of the source and destination directories with `--site-dir` and `--build-dir` options.

-Thus it’s possible to run soupault without a dedicated project directory at all:
+Thus it is possible to run soupault without a dedicated project directory at all:

 ```shell-session
 $ SOUPAULT_CONFIG="mysite.toml" soupault --site-dir some-input-dir --build-dir some-other-dir
 ```

-Since 4.2.0, it's also possible to specify the config location using a command line option (`--config`) instead of an environment variable.
+Since 4.2.0, it is also possible to specify the config location using a command line option (`--config`) instead of an environment variable.
-That's especially useful on Windows, where there's no easy way to set an environment variable for a single command invocation:
+That is especially useful on Windows, where there is no easy way to set an environment variable for a single command invocation:

 ```shell-session